Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Hiking the Howard Eaton Trail-Fishing Bridge to Canyon

-The Howard Eaton Trail is a 14.3 mile point-to-point trail that is rated as moderate in difficulty.
-Most of the trail parallels the Yellowstone River from the Fishing Bridge at Yellowstone Lake to the Grand Canyon of Yellowstone in Canyon Village.
-This trail is best from June-September.
-The trailhead for the Howard Eaton Trail is near the Fishing Bridge Visitor Information Center, just off the Grand Loop Road.
-There is a small parking area at the trailhead, but it can fill up quickly during peak season.
+The Howard Eaton Trail is a 14.3-mile point-to-point hike rated moderate in difficulty.
+Most of the trail runs alongside the Yellowstone River, stretching from Fishing Bridge at Yellowstone Lake to the Grand Canyon of the Yellowstone in Canyon Village.
+The best time to hike is June through September.
+The trailhead is located near the Fishing Bridge Visitor Information Center, just off the Grand Loop Road.
+There is a small parking area at the trailhead, but it can fill quickly during peak season.

 Hiking the Howard Eaton Trail typically takes 4-5 hours, depending on your pace and how often you stop to take in the amazing views.
 There is some elevation gain that provides amazing views of the Hayden Valley and the Yellowstone River.
 From the Fishing Bridge trailhead, the route follows the old Yellowstone road used in the early 1900s for about a mile.